 ‘It’s Clive.
 They were and nobody’s touched them.’
 He pushed through a door in the wall to the left to a stairwell.

 Their footsteps echoed on wide polished wooden steps as they zigzagged up two flights to the first landing.
-Hawk checked through a wired glass porthole in a fire door and pushed it open.
+Tom checked through a wired glass porthole in a fire door and pushed it open.
 The carpeted corridor was empty, heavy with silence.
 Six classrooms on either side were deserted.
 Well it was Saturday.

 ‘What’s on the middle level, Clive?’